-Plant-based omega-3: The underestimated key to energy & focus
+Plant-based omega-3: the underestimated key to more energy & focus

 Eine junge und lächelnde Frau die eine grüne Bluse und eine blaue Jeans trägt.
 Sie hält in der Hand einen grünen Apfel.

-Do you want to get off to a flying start full of energy, sharpen your focus and focus on a healthy, plant-based diet?
-Then you should definitely have omega-3 on your radar!
-These essential fatty acids are true all-rounders – especially if you follow a vegan diet.
-In this article, you’ll find out what omega-3 actually is, why EPA and DHA are so important for your wellbeing and how you can get the most out of it without fish.
+Are you ready to boost your energy, sharpen your focus and support your body with a healthy, plant-based diet?
+Then omega-3 should definitely be on your radar!
+These essential fatty acids are true all-rounders – especially if you follow a vegan lifestyle.
+In this article, you’ll find out what omega-3 actually is, why EPA and DHA matter so much for your health, and how you can meet your needs without eating fish.

-• Alpha-linolenic acid (ALA) from the group of omega-3 fatty acids
+• Alpha-linolenic acid (ALA) – from the omega-3 family

-• Linoleic acid from the group of omega-6 fatty acids
+• Linoleic acid – from the omega-6 family

-In addition, there are so-called conditionally essential fatty acids, such as:
+Then there are so-called conditionally essential fatty acids:

 • Eicosapentaenoic acid (EPA)